rotundasoftware/steamer/README.md

 } );
 ```

-* `fields` may be single field name, an array of field names, or an asterisk, indicating that all fields should be included.
-The `_id` field is always included, regardless of whether or not it is in this list.
+* `fields` may be single field name, an array of field names, or an asterisk, indicating that all fields of the selected records should be included in the payload.
+The special `_id` field is always included.
 * `where` can be any value [mongo query](http://docs.mongodb.org/manual/tutorial/query-documents/).
 * `sort` has the same semantics and format as in mongo's [`cursor.sort()`](http://docs.mongodb.org/manual/reference/method/cursor.sort/).
 * `skip` and `limit` have the same semantics as mongo's [`cursor.skip()`](http://docs.mongodb.org/manual/reference/method/cursor.skip/) and [`cursor.limit()`](http://docs.mongodb.org/manual/reference/method/cursor.skip/)